GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 call answers differently. **Measured**: outputs `0, 1, 0.7` became `0.5, 0.73, 0.67`.
 Fixing it means deciding
 whether the metrics should work on copies, which changes what reporting does.

-**A learnable value on an example fact cannot be trained, and never could.** `WeightFactory` draws indices from an `AtomicInteger` shared with the template's factory, so an example fact's weight lands *past* the last index of the model that `WeightUpdater` was sized from.
-There is no collision - the weight is simply outside the array. `NeuronFactory.createFactNeuron` marks the neuron `hasLearnableValue` regardless, so it looks trainable and is not.

-**Measured** two ways.
-On `debug/leaves`, whose template has no weights at all, the model holds one weight - the fixed logical `one` at index `-1` - while the example fact `1.0 node_feature(a2)` carries a learnable weight at index 2; reaching it threw `ArrayIndexOutOfBoundsException: Index 2 out of bounds for length 1`.
-Through the Python bindings with `learnable_facts=True`, the model holds index 0, the example fact gets index 1, and after three epochs its value is unchanged while the model's own weight moved.
-So the feature either did nothing (fact first in the topologic order, hence never visited) or threw. `WeightUpdater.visit` now drops such a gradient and reports it once instead of throwing.

-Restoring it is small in code and not small in meaning. `Optimizer.performGradientStep` walks `updatedWeightsOnly`, the `Weight` objects themselves, and only indexes the gradient array by `weight.index` - so sizing that array from the shared counter rather than from `allWeights` would be enough for SGD.
-Adam would still fail: it reads `weight.momentum` and `weight.velocity`, which `NeuralModel.init4Adam` sets only for the model's own weights.
-And a per-example weight is not in `allWeights`, so it is absent from `state_dict` and from anything that saves or restores a model.
-The question underneath is whether a value on an example fact is data or a parameter.
+**A learnable value on an example fact is not saved with the model.** Now that such a value trains (see Fixed), the remaining gap is that its `Weight` is not in `NeuralModel.allWeights` - it is created per example, after the model - so it is absent from `state_dict`, from `NeuralSerializer`, and from anything that saves or restores a model.
+Training with `learnable_facts` and then exporting silently loses those values.
+Closing it means deciding where per-example parameters live, which is a bigger question than the sizing was.

 Related but not itself a defect: `maxWeightIndex` is `allWeights.size()-1`, a count standing in for a maximum index.
 It holds only while the indices are dense from zero, which is true on every path checked - repeated